benaug/Spatial-Mark-Resight-Open-Marginal/README.md

 6/3/26: Added a version with interspersed marking and sighting within years.
 It is increasingly slower than the model with no interspersion as you add occasions within years.

+6/26/26: Added versions with RSF-based activity center movement between primary sessions.
+These test scripts are set up with abundant marked indviduals with telemetry data, which is likely required for acceptable mixing.